 All seminars are Wednesdays from 6:30-8:00PM

 Duodenal Switch Surgery | SIPS

 SIPS stands for Stomach Intestinal Pylorus Sparing surgery, also known as a modified duodenal switch surgery.
 It is the latest treatment for those suffering from obesity.
 By removing part of the stomach, and changing the channel through which nutrients pass in the lower intestine, we can change the process of digestion.
-Digestion of protein and fat only occurs in the lower portion (approximately 7 feet) of the lower intestines.
-This surgery is meant for people who are very obese, haven’t been able to lose weight, and have a BMI (Body Mass Index) of 50 or higher.
+Digestion of protein and fat only occurs in the lower portion (approximately seven feet) of the lower intestines.
+This surgery is meant for people who are very obese, haven’t been able to lose weight, and have a BMI (body mass index) of 50 or higher.